TedHusted/awake/awake.md/awake.md

 “I wouldn’t miss one of your fundraisers, Helen.
 The club helped me so much after my parents passed.”

-In the background, on a view screen covering one wall of the convention center, a video montage plays, featuring the good works of the Palo Alto Boys and Girls Club.
+In the background, a view screen fills one wall of the convention center entry hall.
+Playing on the view screen is a montage of the good works of the Palo Alto Boys and Girls Club.

 “You remember mi esposa, Tessa.”
 Elena gestures toward her companion.

 Tessa’s dark skin complements Elena’s warm brown complexion.
 They are wearing demure evening gowns, which match without being “matchy”.
 Elena’s heels are two inches taller than Tessa’s, bringing their height closer together.
 Helen’s blonde hair, blue eyes, and immaculate white gown contrasts beautifully with the well-dressed couple.
 The hair styles of all three woman are coiffured with careful elegance.

 “Of course, I do, “ says Helen, smiling brightly at Tessa and then continuing.
-“I’m so glad the organization could help you, Elena, and we appreciate your company’s on-going generosity.”
+“I’m so glad the club could help you, Elena.
+We appreciate your company’s on-going generosity.”

 Helen smiles again.
 They have the same conversation every year.
 “I see you swimming in the morning.
 Are the prosthetics helping?”

-“I use them to walk from the locker room to the pool, and for special occasions like tonight, but at home and work, I prefer the chair.
+“I use them to walk from the locker room to the pool, and for special occasions like tonight.
+But at home and work, I prefer the chair.
 I get migraines when I use the neural link for too long.”

 “That must be difficult.”